open-api-spex/open_api_spex/README.md

 end
 ```

-There is a convinient shortcut `:type` for base data types supported by open api
+There is a convenient shortcut `:type` for base data types supported by open api
 ```elixir
 @doc parameters: [
   id: [in: :query, type: :string, required: true, description: "User ID"]